-The stretch of countryside from Lancelin to Gingin and the Chittering Valley is an appealing place to explore.
-This beautiful area is just an hour's drive north of Perth following the coast or heading off on the Great Northern Highway.
+The Moore River Region is a beautiful area just an hour's drive north of Perth following the coast or heading off on the Great Northern Highway.

 - GO 4WDing and sand-boarding over the dunes in Lancelin.